Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 How companies address data shifts depends on how sophisticated their ML infrastructure setups are.
 At one end of the spectrum, we have companies that have just started with ML and are still working on getting ML models into production, so they might not have gotten to the point where data shifts are catastrophic to them.
 However, at some point in the future—maybe three months, maybe six months—they might realize that their initial deployed models have degraded to the point that they do more harm than good.

 At the same time, many companies assume that data shifts are inevitable, so they periodically retrain their models—once a month, once a week, or once a day—regardless of the extent of the shift.
-How to determine the optimal frequency to retrain your models is an important decision that many companies still determine based on gut feelings instead of experimental data
+How to determine the optimal frequency to retrain your models is an important decision that many companies still make based on gut feelings instead of experimental data